Bart Sells His Soul: Reception

 In its original broadcast, "Bart Sells His Soul" finished 43rd in the ratings for the week of October 2–8, 1995, with a Nielsen rating of 8.8, equivalent to approximately 8.4 million viewing households.
 It was the fourth highest-rated show on the Fox network that week after The X-Files, Melrose Place, and Beverly Hills, 90210.

-In July 2007, an article in the San Mateo County Times notes that "Bart Sells His Soul" is seen as one of "the most popular episodes in 'Simpsons' history".
+Since airing, "Bart Sells His Soul" has received critical acclaim.
+In July 2007, an article in the San Mateo County Times notes that "Bart Sells His Soul" is seen as one of "the most popular episodes in Simpsons history".
 Noel Holston of the Star Tribune highlighted the episode in the paper's "Critic's choice" section.
 The Intelligencer Journal described "Bart Sells His Soul" as "a particularly good episode" of The Simpsons.
 The Lansing State Journal highlighted the episode in the season seven DVD release, along with the conclusion of "Who Shot Mr. Burns?" and "The Simpsons 138th Episode Spectacular".
 The Sunday Herald Sun called it one of the "show's most memorable episodes", as did The Courier Mail.